mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 ##### 36:00

 I read another example.
 During the Second World War, a person was in the highest positions of the army in Japan.
 During the war, the army officers lived pretty well; they had food and clothes.
 But most people were very poor, with no food, no clothes.
-And then the situation was completely inverted: he lost his official army position, and also the atmosphere in Japan was completely messed up.
+And then [after the war] the situation was completely inverted: he lost his official army position, and also the atmosphere in Japan was completely messed up.
 If you were the army officers, people didn’t like you.
 So it was very difficult for him to find a job and to support his life.
 He tried to find a job, and finally he found one, but that job was self-employment, so-called *I Ching*.

 If you go to Japan, standing or sitting in front of every railroad station you can see lots of fortune tellers.
 In the evenings in Tokyo, more than ten fortune tellers sat in front of the stations, asking people to see their hands, to predict their life.
 This man was pretty smart and sharp, so he studied this, and he got the happy life he had expected.
 And he lived wonderfully, for many years.
 And finally – *he was also paralyzed*.
 One of the Zen Teachers visited him in his home, because he knew him, and the man said: “I didn’t know there was such a big trap.”
 Do you understand?